One of the primary reasons people decide to go on specific diets, like low carb, is because they want to lose weight.

 If you are looking for a diet low in carbs that will potentially help you lose weight, if done correctly, the Atkins diet might be something you should consider giving a try.

-The Atkins diet is meant to accomplish two things: one, to help your body burn more fat instead of burning primarily glucose, and two: to help you get started on your weight loss journey.
-Basically, people generally go on this diet because they want to adopt eating habits that will help them lose weight and keep it off.
+The Atkins meal plan is meant to accomplish two things: one, to help your body burn more fat instead of burning primarily glucose, and two: to help you get started on your weight loss journey.
+Basically, people generally go on this diet because they want to adopt eating habits that will help them achieve Atkins weight loss and keep it off.
 You will set a goal weight to start, and the duration of the first three phases of the diet will depend on how much weight you would prefer to lose.

 Atkins Diet Plan Basics and Rules

-Starting the Atkins diet involves moving through four phases, which is meant to help you gradually transition from a diet high in carbohydrates to one very low in carbohydrates.
+Starting the Atkins meal plan involves moving through four phases, which is meant to help you gradually transition from a diet high in carbohydrates to one very low in carbohydrates.
+To get results, you must follow the Atkins diet rules.
 The first phase is the most important, so pay close attention.

 Phase 1: Induction